BhavyaMittal24/FaceRecognitiontrackAttendancePortal/README.md

-# YES MA'AM

-## Requirements
-Dependency managers such as npm, yarn, brew, etc.
-I would encourage the usage of npm.
-Download and install NodeJS and nodemon if you don'thave them: https://nodejs.org/en/download/ Ensure the latest version of Node JS and npm have been installed in your machine.

-### Step 1: Download the source code
-If you have "git" installed, open CMD and type "git clone https://github.com/bhavy24/FaceRecog_Attendance.git".
-### Step 2: Install the dependency
-Open project in Visual Studio Code or any IDE.
-Open CMD in VSCode or terminal, change directory to "client" folder and install the dependency commands
-1)`cd client`
-2)`npm i`
-Open another terminal, change directory to "server" folder and install the dependency commands
-1)`cd server`
-2)`npm i`
-3)`npm install dotenv`

-## To run the project:
-### step1)
-In the server folder: cd server then, use the command : `nodemon server` or `node index.js`

-### step2)
-In the client folder: cd client then, use the command : `npm start`

-## Technologies Used :
-### 1) React JS
-### 2) Node Js
-### 3) Express
-### 4) MongoDb
-### 5) Cloudinary(to store images)

 I have used face-api.js which is a JavaScript face recognition API for the browser and nodejs implemented on top of tensorflow.js core (tensorflow/tfjs-core).
 For further info, look into [Face-Api](https://github.com/justadudewhohacks/face-api.js/).